Median Income

 Safety Score

-Forest has an average annual temperature of 55°F (13°C).
+Forest experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 36°F in January while summers reach 75°F in July.
-Annual precipitation is 43.6 inches.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 43.6 inches.
+The area receives 12.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 793 feet.

 Temperature